HuemulSolutions/enola/docs/faq.md

 This will allow you to store the response from your model into the variable `response`.
 You can use the response and integrate it with the Enola-AI workflow, by tracking the user input and the model output.
 You can follow the documentation [5.
 Getting Started](https://github.com/HuemulSolutions/Enola-AI#5-getting-started) to learn how you can integrate your AI model and start the tracking with Enola-AI.

 For a comprehensive guide and example, please refer to our documentation on [Building a Chatbot using Ollama](building_chatbot_ollama.md), which walks you through the process of integrating a chatbot with Enola-AI step by step.

 ---

-### 1.10. **Does Enola-AI support integrations with other platforms or tools?**

-**Answer:**

-Yes, Enola-AI is designed to be flexible and extensible:

-- **API Access:** Use Enola-AI's SDK library to integrate with other tools or platforms.
-- **Custom Integrations:** You can build your own custom integrations based on your application's requirements.

----